UVCB Substances

 EU General Court Issues Judgment on CLP Classification of 1,4‑Benzenediamine, N,N’-Mixed Ph and Tolyl Derivatives (Case T‑174/24)

-The EU General Court has upheld the harmonised classification of 1,4-Benzenediamine derivatives as toxic for reproduction and skin sensitising (January 2026).
-This ruling confirms the Commission's broad discretion in using read-across for multi-constituent substances, significantly raising the legal burden for industry to challenge RAC-backed hazard assessments.
+The EU General Court has upheld the harmonised classification of 1,4-Benzenediamine derivatives as toxic for reproduction and skin sensitising.
+This ruling reinforces the European Commission's broad discretion to use read-across for multi-constituent substances, significantly raising the legal threshold for industry to challenge RAC-backed hazard assessments.

 eur-lex.europa.euEuropean UnionEuropean Union